zackurben/zackurben.github.io/blog/_posts/2017-08-18-intro-to-automated-testing-with-jest.md

 });
 ```

-Assertions are pretty straight forward too, if you have ever used them before.
-They all take the form of:
+Assertions are pretty straight forward too.
+They all essentially take the form of:
 ```javascript
 expect(<anything>).toBe<something>()
 ```